dafeixiao/FOV-dependent-DeepSTORM3D/README.md

 4. We resort to ThunderSTORM, a plug-in of ImageJ, to demonstrate of localization results.

-3D super-resolved image of mitochondria (depth range: 0-4 um):
+3D super-resolved image of mitochondria with high fidelity (depth range: 0-4 um):

 ![](./mitochondria_full.gif )

-3D super-resolved image of microtubules (depth range: 0-4 um):
+3D super-resolved image of microtubules with high fidelity (depth range: 0-4 um):

 ![](./microtubules1.gif )